bhushpar/CognosConn/README.md

 # CognosConn
-Connect to Cognos TM1 cubes using apis
+Connect to Cognos TM1 cubes using APIs